larcenous-lobotomy/dbms-in-c/README.md

 # Introduction

-The program is an implementation of a DBMS storing contact information
+The program is a menu-driven implementation of a DBMS storing contact information

 ![description](description.jpg)